HTML or Plain Text -

 Below we have listed some of the advantages and disadvantages of the HTML and plain text format:

-• E-mail newsletters created in HTML, with different fonts, colors, images, headlines, etc., are significantly more attractive which in turn generates more readers.
+• Newsletters created in HTML, with different fonts, colors, images, headlines, etc., are significantly more attractive which in turn generates more readers.

-• The HTML format offer a possibility to measure how many e-mails have been read and how many recipients have clicked on the hyperlinks.
+• The HTML format offer a possibility to measure how many newsletters have been read and how many recipients have clicked on specific hyperlinks in the letter.
+You can often also examine who has read the newsletter and who has clicked on the links.

-• Anti spam-filters can block e-mails and there are some companies that do not even accept e-mails in the HTML format.
+• Anti-spam filters can block HTML newsletters and there are some companies that do not even accept e-mails in the HTML format.

 • There are a lot of e-mail programs (e-mail clients) that can not read HTML-based e-mails, especially the viewing of images can be a problem for some.
 Furthermore, positioning of text and use of graphical frames in an e-mail can cause viewing difficulties in some e-mail programs.

-• In case the user opens the e-mail in offline mode, and if the images are on a server on the Internet, the images will not be available for viewing.
+• In case the user opens the newsletter in offline mode, and if the images are on a server on the Internet, the images will not be available for viewing.

-• Someone at the company must have the knowledge and time to create HTML-based e-mails.
+• Someone at the company must have the knowledge and time to create HTML-based newsletters.
 Alternatively this can be outsourced, which in turn will generate increased costs.

-• It is easier and less time-consuming to create e-mail messages that are plain text-based.
+• It is easier and less time-consuming to create newsletters that are plain text-based.

-• All e-mail programs (e-mail clients) can read plain text-based e-mails.
+• All e-mail programs (e-mail clients) can read plain text-based newsletters.

 • Anti-spam filters are more flexible towards, and more likely to allow, plain text-based e-mails.
 You can also reach users at companies that have network servers that block HTML-based e-mails.